-Patrolling the border is an extremely dangerous job.
-You have to worry about desperate people trying to cross the border, drug cartels… even hungry coyotes.
+Patrolling the border can be an extremely dangerous job.
+You've got to worry about desperate people trying to cross the border, drug cartels, and even hungry coyotes out for a midnight snack.
 And most of those coyotes are not carrying valid documentation.

-If you are afraid of getting hurt, this isn't the job for you.
-To be a Border Patrol Agent, you cannot constantly curb your actions out of fear of being killed or you will not be able to perform your job to the greatest extent of your ability.
-Not that you should be reckless either.
-You need to find a middle ground.
-As long as that ground is on U.S. soil.
+If you're afraid of getting hurt, this isn't the job for you.
+To be a Border Patrol Agent, your actions can't be based on the fear of being hurt or killed; this is doubly true when dealing with other people.
+Staying safe is important, but avoiding any and all risk means you won't be able to perform your job to the greatest extent of your ability.
+Don't be reckless, but don't be so afraid you never even see a foreigner.